nikvdp/neomux/README.md

 ### Tmux integration

-Neomux can optionally wrap terminals in persistent [tmux][tmux] sessions.
-This allows your shell sessions to survive neovim restarts, and lets you reconnect to orphaned sessions from new neovim instances.
+Neomux can optionally wrap terminals in persistent [tmux][tmux] sessions, making your shell sessions survive neovim crashes and restarts.

+#### Why use tmux integration?

+Without tmux, your shell sessions die when neovim exits.
+With tmux integration:
+- **Crash recovery**: If neovim crashes, your shells keep running in tmux
+- **Session persistence**: Close neovim, reopen later, reconnect to same shells
+- **Auto-save**: Session layouts saved every 30s (configurable)
+- **Named sessions**: Give sessions memorable names, reconnect by name

+#### How it works

+When tmux integration is enabled, each `:Neomux` terminal runs inside its own tmux session.
+All these sessions are grouped under a single neomux "session" (named like `myproject_wonderland`).
+The session name shows in your statusline.

+If neovim exits (crash or normal quit), the tmux sessions keep running in the background.
+Start neovim again and use `:NeomuxTmuxReconnect` to pick up where you left off - all your terminals, in the same layout, with command history intact.

+#### Setup

-To enable tmux integration, add this to your `init.vim`:
+Add to your `init.vim`:

 ```vim
 let g:neomux_enable_tmux = 1
 ```

-When enabled, `:Neomux` will:
-1. Create a tmux session with a unique name (based on git repo + random word)
-2. Store the tmux socket in `~/.cache/neomux/`
-3. Set up environment variables so shell helpers continue to work
+That's it!
+Now `:Neomux` creates persistent terminals.

+#### Basic usage

+1. **Start terminals**: `:Neomux` works the same, but terminals now persist
+2. **Name your session** (optional): `:NeomuxRenameSession myproject`
+3. **Save layout** (optional): `:NeomuxSaveSession` (auto-saves every 30s anyway)
+4. **Close neovim**: Your shells keep running in tmux
+5. **Reconnect later**: Start neovim, run `:NeomuxTmuxReconnect`, pick your session

+Your terminal layout, names, and command history all restore automatically.

 #### Tmux configuration options